epfl-ada/ada-2022-project-metadata/README.md

 - 2.12.22: **Homework 2 deadline**
 ---
 - 6.12.22: Finish statistical analysis when controlling for all confounding factors.
 - 9.12.22: Visualizations and refinements.
-Explore the use of gender-related words.
 ---
 - 13.12.22: Construct a rought draft of the data story.
 - 16.12.22: Work on data story.